 Whenever I pass over the grounds of Versailles, the story of Marie Antoinette and her extravagant life always comes back to me.
 She was remarkable, complicated, and controversial — a one-of-a-kind woman living through big historical moments.
 Hers is another story that makes visiting Paris such a remarkable experience.

-Book a tour with me today, and come see the same palaces that Marie Antoinette lived her outrageous life in.
+Read about my Versailles tour and come see the same palaces that Marie Antoinette lived her exceptional life in.